How to Do a Reference Check for Household Staff

 Ready to hire with confidence?
 Reach out to The Calendar Group for a staffing consultation, and we will guide you through every step of the reference and vetting process.

-How a Staffing Agency Strengthens the Reference Process
+How a Staffing Agency Improves the Reference Check Process

 When you work with an experienced private household staffing agency, reference checks become far more thorough.
 Here is why: